miner/nocore/README.md

 The default main namespace for a NoCore project is `USER.NAME`.
 The source file is `NAME/src/USER/NAME.clj`.
 You can overide this with the optional keyword argument `:ns NS`.
 If the value for `NS` does not end with the segment matching NAME, it will be added automatically.
 (That is, your main source file always matches your project NAME.)
+Normally, the GROUP does not affect the default namespace, but.
+However, if you use the qualified GROUP/NAME form for the project name, the GROUP will be part of the default namespace, which is GROUP.NAME in this special case.

 The default test namespace is derived from the main namespace with a "test-" prefix inserted before the last element.
 If your main namespace is `com.example.jmc`, the test namespace will be